 A philosophy major with a taste for skydiving, baking cookies and riding an electric skateboard too fast, Hakes plans to attend medical school after graduating.

-“If you can’t do the small things right, you’re not going to do the big things right.
+“It was [Navy Admiral William McRaven’s] idea that if you can’t do the small things right, you’re not going to do the big things right.
 That’s why every morning when I get up, I make my bed.”

 “Before I wanted to become a physician, I was interested in law enforcement, so I shadowed an FBI agent at the Cleveland field office.
 I had a blast, but I felt like his impact was coming after the victims of crime needed help.
 I wanted to make a more immediate impact, and he suggested I volunteer at a hospital.